epe129/Projects/README.md

 The verkkokauppa-django file contains a django project where the user can view products, add products to cart, and make orders. still in development.

-# And contains some some small projects like:
+# And contains some small projects like:
  - Calculator
  - todo-app